dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 With the changes proposed by this DIP, it also parses as a type, which is a meaningful difference in <code>__traits(isSame, (*s*))</code>.
-These can be remedied using a cast instead of (mis-)using parentheses to force parsing as an expression:
+These can be remedied using a cast to unambiguously force parsing as an expression:
 <code>cast(typeof(*s*))(*s*)</code>.

 Another breaking change is with the string representation of function pointer and delegate types